 African Birdseye chilli pepper

-- Great for Guyana or Mexican recipes – and Piri Piri Chicken.
-(VH).
+Great for Guyana or Mexican recipes – and Piri Piri Chicken.

-It can be slightly difficult to grow – but not if you follow the advice further down the page.
+It can be slightly difficult to grow – but looks stunning in the garden or home.

 The african birdseye chilli pepper (Also know as Piri piri peri peri, African devil or Red devil pepper)